ddadaal/yaarxiv/frontend/README.md

 | `USE_MOCK`    | Whether to use mock API for development | "true"/"false"  |

 This git repo contains a `.env` as default config.
-You should create a `.env.production` for production configration and this `.env.production` should be git ignored.
+You can create a `.env.production` for production configration and this `.env.production` should be git ignored.

 To dynamically changing `USE_MOCK` config during development, changing the USE_MOCK directly on the code and after hot reload, new USE_MOCK will be available.
+But please remember not to check in the changed code.
+The value inside version control should always be derived from USE_MOCK config.